Oracle 11g AWR (Automatic Workload Repository)

 In this example, an HTML report is chosen.

-5. Specify the number of days for which you want to list snapshot Ids.
+of days for which you want to list snapshot Ids.

 6. Enter value for num_days: 1

-A list of existing snapshots for the specified time range is displayed.
-In this example, snapshots captured in the previous day are displayed.
+is displayed.
+In this example, snapshots captured in the previous day are

-7. Specify a beginning and ending snapshot ID for the workload repository report:
+and ending snapshot ID for the workload repository report:

 8. Enter value for begin_snap: 146